SovietRulez/Traphouse/README.md

 # Soviet Traphouse
  This is a modified version of esx_traphouse released here : https://github.com/mrmicheall/esx_traphouse

+I was lazy, Theres 2 drawtext. if you want 1 just make it yourself(takes like 2min) I just CBA to do it.

 This release is for QBCore framework.